enthought/mayavi/docs/source/mayavi/mlab_pipeline.rst

 allow to set up easily a colormap, or to specify the color of the module, when relevant.
-In accordance with the goal of the `mlab` interface to make frequent operations simple, they use the keyword arguments to choose the properties of the create object to best suit the requirements.
+In accordance with the goal of the `mlab` interface to make frequent operations simple, they use the keyword arguments to choose the properties of the created object to suit the requirements.
 It can be thus easier to use the keyword arguments, when available, than to set the attributes of the objects created.
 For more information, please check out the docstrings.
 Full, detailed, usage examples are given in the next